[PREV - PUTHOFF] [TOP]

 wind up working on some small subsystems,

-while MEs seemed to have a better shot at (One might Innumerate the
+while MEs seemed to have a better shot at (One might innumerate the

 over all designs. misconceptions here, but this